liyun1101/Gaussian-Bayes_and_KNN_on_Fashion_MNIST_Dataset/README.md

 PCA dimension is set to 30 and LDA set to default in both methods.

-Datasets | Bayes Accuracy | KNN Accuracy
+Dataset | Bayes Accuracy | KNN Accuracy
 -------- | -------------- | ------------
 LDA Training set | 75.12 % | 87.00 %
 PCA Training set | 71.91 % | 88.59 %